Steven-Grevera/ENC4265/manual.md

 # Magamata Challenge
 ![image](https://github.com/user-attachments/assets/67e142a1-1b84-4640-b105-3fe83b2dab9c)
+*Figure 214: Image of the players Magatama trophies location.
+Image Taken By: Steven Grevera*

 The Magamata Challenge is unlocked after completing the entire story fully on any difficulty.
 The goal of the mode is to grab as many Magamata as fast as possible within the time limit.
 You start with 5 minutes and every time you obtain a Magamata you are given an additional minute for your run time.
 Focusing on speed as such, is essential.